alexmyczko/autoexec.bat/Documents/debian-packaging.md

 If you are not on stable but want to create backports for it

 ```
+# distro-info -af # might be useful, also ubuntu-distro-info
 debootstrap --arch amd64 trixie trixie/
 chroot trixie
 apt install devscripts lynx -uy